 Proposals with activities up to TRL 8 will be funded by grants or a blended finance option.
 Close to market activities (i.e. TRL 9 or above) included in a proposal, will only be financed by equity participation as long as the proposal remains non-bankable.

-Your project should normally take 12 to 24 months to complete, but could be longer in exceptional and well-justified cases.
+The grant dimension of your project should normally take 12 to 24 months to complete, but could be longer in exceptional and well-justified cases.